On the Effectiveness of Weight-Encoded Neural Implicit 3D Shapes: Implementation and Results

 \section{Implementation and Results}

-Our \repName\ representation can be used in applications as if it were the true signed distance field of the shape.
-Here, we demonstrate \netName 's ability to learn a shape's SDF function for fast and efficient rendering and as a compressed representation of the original geometry.

-We implement {\netName} networks in Tensorflow \cite{tensorflow2015-whitepaper} while point sampling and mesh processing are implemented in libigl \cite{jacobson2016libigl}.
-We train our model for a maximum of 100 epochs and allow early stopping for geometries that converge quickly.
-We use the ADAM optimizer \cite{kingma2014adam} with a fixed learning rate of $10^{-4}$.
-These settings generalized well across a wide range of geometries (see Fig. \ref{fig:thingi10k} and Fig. \ref{fig:reconstructionHistograms}).
+We implement {\repName} networks in Tensorflow (\cite{tensorflow2015-whitepaper}) with point sampling and mesh processing implemented in libigl (\cite{jacobson2016libigl}).
+We train our model for up to $10^2$ epochs and allow early stopping for quickly converging geometries.
+We use the ADAM optimizer (\cite{kingma2014adam}) with a fixed learning rate of $10^{-4}$.
+These settings generalized well across a wide range of geometries (see Figures \ref{fig:thingi10k} and \ref{fig:reconstructionHistograms}).